linkedin/rest.li/src/guide_restli_client.md

 This will set "Content-Type" header value as "application/x-pson"

+#### PROTOBUF2

+This will set "Content-Type" header value as "application/x-protobuf2"

 **NOTE**: Besides `RestliRequestOption`, the caller can also specify the `ContentType` through the `RestClient` constructor by passing the contentType parameter (as shown below), which will apply to all requests